 Evaluate Whitepapers and Websites for Red Flags

 The decision of whether to participate in an ICO should rely on the details of the whitepaper.
-Legitimate ICOs have a whitepaper, which is the equivalent of a business plan of a company.
-Therefore any glossed over information or unclear data is a big red flag.
-If the whitepaper is missing vital information, then it’s a no for the ICO.
+Legitimate ICOs have a whitepaper, the equivalent of a company’s business plan.
+Therefore any glossed-over information or unclear data is a big red flag.
+If the whitepaper is missing vital information, it’s a no for the ICO.

 Additionally, the company should have an official website where investors can check out further information.
 Analyze the site critically while noting any false or unrealistic statements.
-Also, check the investors’ credentials, and if anything appears unconvincing, do not take the risk.
+Also, check the investors’ credentials; if anything appears unconvincing, do not take the risk.